-To change the border widths, enter a width or use the up and down spin buttons.
+To change the width of the borders around the connector ends, enter a border width or use the up and down spin buttons.

-End Symbol Gallery
+The End Symbol Gallery

 The End Symbol Gallery is a library of the pre-defined end symbols (arrowheads and such) available to your diagram.
 Use the end symbol gallery to select an end symbol to use as the shape of a connector's arrowhead.